zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 only when the connection info changes.

 There are three kinds of announcement: individual announcements, shared announcements, and invite announcements.
-The differences are in how the announcement keypair is determined and in how the connection info is encrypted and/or signed in the announcement.
+In each case, an announcement secret key will be obtained by combining the time of the announcement with a secret shared only by those the announcement is intended for, and the announcement public key will be that derived from the secret key.
+The differences are in the choice of secret, and in how the connection info is encrypted and/or signed in the announcement.

 The intention is that the intended parties can be assured that what is announced really is our current connection info, and yet no-one else can link